virtusize/virtusize.github.io/source/integration-guide/product-types.rst

 required and represent the minimal subset of measurements that have to be provided.

-A product type is identified by it's common English name in camelCase.
+A product type is identified by its common English name in camelCase.

 Product Types API